 If a trial is held, we can uphold your right to due process by fighting to show that the prosecutor can’t prove beyond a reasonable doubt that you are guilty.
 And if your trial ends in a mistrial, we can fight to resolve the case in your favor without need for another trial.

 We hope we’ve answered your questions about what a mistrial in Texas looks like.
-Feel free to contact us for a free legal review of your case.
+Feel free to contact us for a legal review of your case.
 There’s no obligation.
 Houston criminal defense lawyers are ready to help you.